jrenato/godot-roll-a-ball/docs/building-the-game.md

 To end this section, I'll make a quick list, on the top of my head, of things I want to improve now, before adding new features:

 * Improve the `Pickup` animation, try to make it more similar to the Unity's one.
+* Improve the lighting.
+It's certainly slightly brighter than the Unity's one.
 * Refactor the way the `Pickup` collision is handled.
 I don't believe it needs to be a `CharacterBody3D` node.
-* Improve the lighting.
-It's certainly slightly brighter than the Unity's one.

 After that, some of the things I want to do are:

+* Add camera controls.
 * Replace the `Ground` and `Walls` with a modular gridmap and expand the level.
 * Refactor the things I don't think belong to the `Player` script.
 * Add a pause menu with options to restart the game and exit the game.